thomas-lamiaux/thomas-lamiaux.github.io/_news/2023_01_Formalization_of_Cohomology_Theories.md

 ---
 category: Talk
-title: Workshop Formalization of Cohomology Theories
+title: "Workshop Formalization of Cohomology Theories"
-date: 2023-05-21
+date: 2023-01-10
 datebis :
   year: 2023
-  month: 05
+  month: 01
-  day: 21
+  day: 10
 ---

 I will participate online to the